 She has participated in various National and International Conferences and been chosen and felicitated as the first winner of an article contest on Diabetes by the Ministry of Ayush.
 Her paper on PCOD won an award from Vaidyaratnam.
 Dr. Reena Arora has appeared on Several Health Programs on TV and All India Radio. she is also an active member of Nasya.
 Read her interview below.

 Please tell us about your educational background and professional qualification.

 I completed my B.A.M.S. from MD University Rohtak in 1996.
 I had 10th rank in the B.A.M.S.
 State Entrance Exam.
 I have Post Graduation Diploma in Panchakarma from Tilak Ayurved Mahavidyalaya, Pune in 2003, a fine institution to learn real Ayurveda.
 I also have a certificate in Yoga from Morarji Desai Institute of Yoga, New Delhi.

 In the modern age of computer science, Ayurveda is not a popular choice.
-But it was a great decision since i got a lot of benefits by choosing it.
+But it was a great decision since I got a lot of benefits from choosing it.
 I have a healthy family and my patients are happy.
 It has been over 20 years of pure Ayurveda practice and a completely worthwhile journey indeed.

 Why did you choose Ayurvedic practices?

 I just wanted to be a doctor, wasn’t specific about Ayurveda.
 In those times, Ayurveda as a career did not have much of a scope.
 Since I was not getting a good college for M.B.B.S., I opted to study Ayurveda.